mothenjoyer69/bc250-documentation/README.md

 - Massive thanks to [yeyus](https://github.com/yeyus) for [this info](https://github.com/mothenjoyer69/bc250-documentation/issues/3).

 # Performance
 - A GPU governor is available [here](https://gitlab.com/mothenjoyer69/oberon-governor).
 You should use it.
 Values are set in /etc/oberon-governor.yaml.
+The defaults should be fine, but you can bump them up if you are experiencing instability (or want a nice space heater)
   - You can also use the following commands to set the clocks manually:
     ```
     echo vc 0 <CLOCK> <VOLTAGE> > /sys/devices/pci0000:00/0000:00:08.1/0000:01:00.0/pp_od_clk_voltage